bhavyarajas/Search-Engine-FrontEnd/README.md

 ## Acknowledgments

 This project was completed as part of the CS50's Web Programming with Python and JavaScript course offered by Harvard University.
-You can customize and expand this README file further by adding sections like "T